MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

 ---
 lab:
-    title: 'Analyze Sentiment'
+  title: Analyze Sentiment
-    module: 'Perform Sentiment Analysis and Opinion Mining using Azure Database for PostgreSQL'
+  module: Perform Sentiment Analysis and Opinion Mining using Azure Database for PostgreSQL
+  description: The following command assigns the name to be used for the resource group that will house all the resources used in this exercise.
+The resource group name assigned to the corresponding variable is rg-learn-postgresql-ai-$REGION, where $REGION is the location you specified above.
+However, you can change it to any other resource group name that suits your preference.
+  duration: 98 minutes
+  level: 500
+  islab: true
 ---

 # Analyze Sentiment